 particular focus on Quebec society in the 19th and 20th centuries, Gossage worked on several projects while in residence at Berkeley.
 He is one of three co-directors of the online project Great Unsolved Mysteries in Canadian History(www.canadianmysteries.ca).

-David Trim, a historian from England, is currently a Visiting
+David Trim, a historian from England, was a Visiting

-Scholar with the Program, through December 2009.
+Scholar with the Program in Fall 2009.
 A military

 historian, much of his research here will be on the experience of